rust-stuco/lectures/week6/slides.md

 # `cargo new`

-Let’s walk through what happens when we create a package with `cargo`.
+Let's walk through what happens when we create a package with `cargo new`.

 ```sh
 $ cargo new my-project